Configuring Celery for Async Water Quality Batches

 def alert_on_task_failure(sender=None, task_id=None, exception=None, **kwargs):

-retries are exhausted so the quarantined payload receives manual review.
+"""Alert compliance operations once retries are exhausted and the payload

 retries = getattr(getattr(sender, 'request', None), 'retries', 0)